 Despite all its positives though, Times New Roman has a couple of drawbacks, which you should take into account. dissertation font style, while formal and sophisticated, can be a pain to read at times.
 In Times New Roman, the text is closely packed in, which can reduce legibility to a great extent.
-So if your professor prefers you to submit a copy of your dissertation that is clearly legible, you should steer clear from this as well as other serif fonts.
+So if your professor prefers you to submit a copy of your dissertation that is clearly legible, you should steer clear of this as well as other serif fonts.
 Besides, according to many professors, this dissertation font style is grossly overused, and hence, unacceptable when you are writing your dissertation.

 So then what should you use if the classic and safest Times New Roman font is a questionable choice?
 We turn our sights to sans serif fonts.

 Sans Serif Fonts for Dissertation – The New Age Choice

-Sans serif fonts are the ones that do not have the slight protrusion at the end of each letter which is so characteristic of the serif fonts.
+Sans serif fonts are the ones that do not have a slight protrusion at the end of each letter which is so characteristic of the serif fonts.
 Sans serif fonts are generally easy on the eye and look especially good on screen.
-These include popular styles such as the Calibri, Helvetica, Arial and Verdana fonts for dissertation.
+These include popular styles such as the Calibri, Helvetica, Arial, and Verdana fonts for the dissertation.

 These can be a fresh alternative to boring serif fonts that, honestly, have been overused.
 However, despite looking great on-screen and being aesthetically pleasing, the problem with sans serif fonts is that they appear too casual.
 Most supervisors prefer you choose a formal style because after all, your dissertation is a formal piece of writing.